jisc-services/Public-Documentation/PublicationsRouter/oai-pmh/README.md

-# PubRouter OAI-PMH endpoint
+# Publications Router OAI-PMH endpoint

-This document describes how to interact with the PubRouter OAI-PMH endpoint to retrieve the metadata records of successfully routed notifications.
+This document describes how to interact with the Publications Router OAI-PMH endpoint to retrieve the metadata records of successfully routed notifications.

 You may also wish to read the [OAI-PMH documentation](http://www.openarchives.org/OAI/openarchivesprotocol.html).

 ## The OAI-PMH endpoint

-The base endpoint of all OAI-PMH requests to PubRouter is:
+The base endpoint of all OAI-PMH requests to Publications Router is:

     https://pubrouter.jisc.ac.uk/oaipmh

-Though this can only be used with reference to a specific PubRouter account; so the effective endpoint is:
+Though this can only be used with reference to a specific Publications Router account; so the effective endpoint is:
 ```
 https://pubrouter.jisc.ac.uk/oaipmh/repo/<institution_id>
 ```